 Kane’s career took him again to the other side of the world with his work on The Dandelion Project’s adventure travel series It’s Your World, spotlighting the increasingly popular concept of volun-tourism.
 The show’s pilot episodes where filmed in Nepal, Thailand, and Burma.
 As director of photography of the project, Kane again paired with Gorski, the director.
 While in South East Asia, the two filmmakers began shooting R & D footage with Lek.
 The Elephant Lady marks the third collaboration effort between the two.

-As a producer, Alec has contributed to such groundbreaking documentary films as The Cove, UNITY – Shaun Monson’s epic second chapter in the EARTHLINGS trilogy which is coming to US theaters this summer, as well as the follow-up to The Cove, hitting theaters next year.
+Alec has contributed to such groundbreaking documentary films as UNITY – Shaun Monson’s epic second chapter in the EARTHLINGS trilogy which is coming to US theaters in the summer of 2013.

-Alec’s undercover film work with Cove director Louie Psihoyos, Charles Hambleton, and other Oceanic Preservation Society team members during the film’s successful Academy Award season in 2010 exposed a popular Santa Monica, CA restaurant that was serving endangered sei whale, horsemeat, and blowfish.
+Alec’s undercover film work with Louie Psihoyos, Charles Hambleton, and other Oceanic Preservation Society team members exposed a popular Santa Monica, CA restaurant that was serving endangered sei whale, horsemeat, and blowfish.
 This sting operation resulted in a federal grand jury indictment to the restaurant and two of its sushi chefs with fines of up to $1.2 million and up to 67 years in prison.
 It is illegal to sell any kind of whale meat in the U.S.

 Alec Pedersen lives in Los Angeles and owns a successful financial planning practice in Beverly Hills.
 Among his other duties in the field of animal conservation, Alec is proudly serving as the CFO on “How I Became an Elephant.”